hackclub/hackpad/hackpads/RohansMacroPad/README.md

 ![Render](readme_images/full_render.png)

 ## What it is
-I wanted to follow the tutorial on [hackpad.hackclub.com](hackpad.hackclub.com) accurately and make a macropad.
+I wanted to follow the tutorial on [hackpad.hackclub.com](hackpad.hackclub.com) and make a hackpad.

 ### Specs
 BOM: